GitHub First-Time

 Build Loop using GitHub Actions¶

-This is only available with Loop 3 and Loop development branches.
+This is only available for Loop 3 and greater versions and for Loop development branches.

 Time Estimate